 Most ischemic strokes occur rapidly, over minutes to hours, and immediate medical care is vital.
 If you notice one or more of these signs in another person or in yourself, do not wait to seek help.
 Call 9-1-1 immediately.

-The common symptoms of stroke include:
+The signs of a stroke are:

-- Weakness or paralysis of an arm or leg or one side of the body
+- Sudden numbness or weakness of the face, arm or leg, especially on one side of the body

-- Partial loss of vision or hearing
+- Sudden dizziness, loss of balance or coordination